Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 Here’s a qualified expert explaining a recent study where the effect was observed:

-Novavax reduces virus in the upper respiratory tract six times better than mRNA and six HUNDRED times better than being unvaccinated.
+Novavax reduces SARS-CoV-2 in the upper respiratory tract six times better than mRNA and six HUNDRED times better than being unvaccinated.

 Don’t worry, we’ll get there.